Osama bin Laden: Gulf War

-Bin Laden publicly denounced Saudi dependence on the U.S. forces, arguing that it was indignity that the kingdom was being defended by an army of American unbelievers.
-Bin Laden tried to convince the Saudi ulama to issue a fatwa condemning the American military deployment but senior clerics refused out of fear of repression.
-Bin Laden's continued criticism of the Saudi monarchy led them to put him under house arrest, under which he remained until he was ultimately forced to leave the country in 1991.
-The U.S. 82nd Airborne Division landed in the north-eastern Saudi city of Dhahran and was deployed in the desert barely 400 miles from Medina.
+Bin Laden publicly denounced the decision, and tried to convince the Saudi ulama to issue a fatwa condemning it, but senior clerics refused out of fear of government repression.
+His continued criticism of the royals led them to put him under house arrest, which he remained under until he was exiled from the country in 1991.
+After the war, the royals allowed U.S. troops to have a continuous presence there, in Operation Southern Watch, for the purpose of controlling air space in Iraq.